WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. **Deployment** - you will find two subfolders in here: libs and sbox.
 Libs is the folder where all packages which are needed to run your project are stored.
 Because of this you don't need to be afraid that somebody won't be able to open your project on their computer - every package they'll need to use will be installed automatically from this folder.
 Sbox is a folder where you store packages which only you need while creating a project.
 Let's say you want to plot something using ggplot2, but you don't need to include the plot in your project.
 Then you can install it locally, it will be stored in sbox and the person you've sent your project to, won't have it installed.
 To install a package in sbox, you just need to use a usual R function "install_packages()" in an RStudio console.
 Because you're in the project, it will be installed in sbox.
 As for how to install packages inside a project, we'll get to this later.

 2. **Packages** - this is where project packages are stored.
-Each of the packages should have different functionality so as to make the project clear and easy to understand.
+Each of the packages should have different functionality so as to make the project clear and easy to deploy.
 So, for example, in our case one package is used for exploring and preparing the data, another is used for modelling it.
 In the packages, you don't store the main code.
 There, you just declare R packages needed for this particular part of the project (in the DESCRIPTION file) and define needed functions (in a subfolder named R).

 3. **R** - it's a folder where the masterscripts are stored.
 These are R Script documents whose aim is only to execute the code on the data.
-So firstly you define functions in packages, then you use them in master scripts.
+So firstly you define functions in packages, then you use them in masterscripts.
 This way the code in a masterscript is short and easy to read.
 And if you want to learn more about the functions which were used there, you can always look them up in a documentation of the package!

 ## Creating packages in project: DataPreparation